lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 What does it mean to adjust for confounders?
 Confounding is tricky in cohorts and requires substantial consideration.
 Do the best you can, but be aware you are guaranteed to not include or to not know about all confounders.

+Considering confounding is part of doing rigorous science.
+It's also required from the STROBE statement.
+STROBE, or strengthening the reporting of observational studies in epidemiology, is an internationally embraced standard by researchers working on observational studies.
+Make sure to adhere to these guidelines when doing your cohort analysis.

-Considering confounding is vital in health research.
-You should use several approaches when identifying confounders, as they each have strengths and weaknesses.
+You should use several approaches when identifying confounders, as each has strengths and weaknesses.
 Use previous biological and domain knowledge and formal methods such as directed acyclic graphs, or DAGs, and information criterion techniques.

 ---
 ## Identify confounders with Directed Acyclic Graphs (DAG)